Human Resources

 Conclusion: Trust Through Clarity

 Security and freedom go hand in hand.
-By eliminating uncertainties in the hiring process through fact-based validation, companies create room to maneuver.
-HR departments don’t need to play detective, but can focus on what they do best: The cultural and professional integration of new talent.
+By eliminating uncertainties in the hiring process through fact-based validation, companies create freedom.
+HR departments do not need to act as detectives, allowing them to focus on what they do best: the cultural and professional integration of new talent.

-A background check is not an expression of distrust.
-It is proof that a company is professional enough to take a close look.
+A background check is not a sign of distrust.
+It is proof that a company is professional enough to take a closer look.

 "A company is a community founded on shared values and security.
 Opting for a background check can best be compared to the image of a front door.
 You don't lock it in the evening because you distrust the people outside.
 You lock it to protect the people inside."